-The best game viewing months in Uganda are during the dry seasons that are June, July and August as well as December, January and February.
+Best time to visit Uganda is during the dry seasons that are June, July and August as well as December, January and February.
 Primate walks in the forest are a big part of any safari in Uganda.
 The habitat of rainforests is, by default, very wet and one can’t avoid rain completely.
 However, after heavy rains, the sky usually opens up to bright sunshine.

-Best time to go: June to August and December to February (All parks)
+Best time to visit Uganda: June to August and December to February (All parks)

 High Season: June to September (It’s rarely crowded, but you’ll need to book your gorilla permits long in advance)